 The Treasurer shall keep Chapter funds and financial records.
 The Treasurer shall make disbursements as directed by the Chapter.
 The Treasurer shall be responsible for any legally required financial reports.

 The Treasurer shall propose a budget one month prior to the Annual Meeting.
 The fiscal year shall coincide with the calendar year.

 The Fundraising Chair shall manage all activities or correspondence related to the raising of funds and lead any other effort related to the raising of funds as defined by the Executive Committee.

-Bylaw 8: Annual Meeting
+Article V. Annual Meeting